SAP-samples/integration-mcp-gateway/tutorials/composed-mcp-server/exercises/ex1/README.md

 - **API Specification** — click **OpenAPI Specification** to download the spec file.
 Save the file to your local machine — you will upload it in Exercise 2.
 - **Source Entities** — `my.custom/Plant`, `my.custom/AddressRisk`, `sap.s4/A_MatlStkInAcctMod`
 - **Connected Entities** — a visual graph showing `assessment` linked to `assessment_addressRisks` and `assessment_matlStkInAcctMods`

+> [!NOTE]
+> Before exploring the entity, click **OpenAPI Specification** to download the spec file and save it to your local machine — you will upload it in Exercise 2.

 ![API Composition Navigator — assessment entity overview](../../resources/screenshots/ex1-step11-assessment-entity-overview.png)